 Chinese Grammar: Lesson: Standard negation with 没

 We have already learned the most common form of negation in Chinese: 不.
-However, as you learned in that lesson, 不 is a pretty cool word but it can't do everything.
-It can only used in the present and in the future and doesn't sit well with actions in the past.
+However, as you learned in that lesson, 不 is a pretty cool word, but it can't do everything.
+It can only be used in the present and the future and doesn't sit well with actions in the past.
 What didn't happen in the past doesn't concern it, ok?
 Also, 不 has a major feud with one verb in Chinese: 有(yǒu).

 So, instead, another negation word valiantly steps in to offer negation when 不 can't: 没 (méi).
 As you guessed, 没 likes talking about what didn't happen to verbs in the past and it's a big fan of 有.
 Let's start by seeing how 没 works to negate the past.

 To talk about things that didn't happen in the past, 没 is your go-to negation word.
 Here's how it works:

 As you see, 没 is also easy to use.
 Just place it before the verb to say something didn't happen in the past.